Zika Virus Infection

 The Zika virus, like the viruses that cause dengue, yellow fever, and chikungunya disease, is an arbovirus, spread by a certain species of mosquito, the Aedes mosquito, which breeds in areas of stagnant water.
 These mosquitoes prefer to bite people and live near people, indoors and outdoors.
 They bite aggressively during the day indoors and in shady areas outdoors.
 They are most active during the several hours after sunrise and before sunset.
 They also bite at night.

 In 1947, the Zika virus was first identified in monkeys in the Zika Forest of Uganda.
-It was relatively unknown until 2007, when the first large-scale outbreaks occurred in the South Pacific islands.
-In May 2015, local transmission was reported in South America, then in Central America and in the Caribbean, reaching Mexico by late November 2015.
+The first large-scale outbreaks occurred in the South Pacific islands in 2007.
+Local transmission has been reported in Central and South America, the Caribbean, and Mexico in 2015.
 Local transmission means that people are bitten by an infected mosquito where they live or work, as opposed to becoming infected while they were traveling.

-As of May 2017, cases of locally transmitted Zika virus infection were reported in Miami-Dade County in southeastern Florida and Brownsville, Texas.
-As of December 2019, no new cases of locally transmitted Zika virus have been reported in the continental United States.
+Local transmission of Zika virus infection has been reported in southeastern Florida and Texas.
 Zika virus infection has been reported in travelers returning to the United States after travel to countries where the virus is transmitted locally.

 The Centers for Disease Control and Prevention (CDC) issues travel alerts when outbreaks occur.
-As of December 2019, there are no areas with Zika outbreaks.
+As of May 2025, there are no areas with major Zika virus outbreaks, though Zika virus infections continue to be reported throughout the Americas.

 Transmission of Zika Virus